-Pledges receivable are stated at net realizable value and are due within one year or less.
+Pledges receivable are stated at net realizable value and are due within one to three years.
 Management has determined pledges receivable to be fully collectible, and thus, no provision has been made for an allowance for doubtful accounts.

 Capital Assets